tharsha18/emrlabs/gluelab.md

-# Data Transformation Using Spark Sql and EMR Noteboo
+# Data Transformation Using Spark Sql and EMR Notebook

 In this lab you will learn how to use Amazon EMR notebook  and transform your dataset using spark sql.